mdn/content/files/en-us/web/api/html_dom_api/microtask_guide/in_depth/index.md

 ### Event loops

-Each agent is driven by an **event loop**, which collects any user and other events, enqueuing tasks to handle each callback.
-It then runs at most one pending JavaScript task, then any pending microtasks, then performs any needed rendering and painting before looping again to check for pending tasks.
+Each agent is driven by an **event loop**, which is repeatedly processed.
+During each iteration, it runs at most one pending JavaScript task, then any pending microtasks, then performs any needed rendering and painting before looping again.

 Your website or app's code runs in the same **{{Glossary("thread")}}**, sharing the same **event loop**, as the user interface of the web browser itself.
 This is the **{{Glossary("main thread")}}**, and in addition to running your site's main code body, it handles receiving and dispatching user and other events, rendering and painting web content, and so forth.